Intermittent Fasting Made Simple With iTOUCH Wearables

 It's obvious that by cutting out an entire meal or two each day, you are consuming fewer calories per week – even if your two meals per day are slightly bigger than before.
 Therefore, you’re still consuming fewer calories per day, which will result in weight loss.
 Nonetheless, keep in mind that not all calories are created equal, and the timing of meals can influence how your body reacts.
 Still, it trains your body to operate differently and more efficiently when fasting and feasting.
 When you eat food, your body will use that readily available food as energy rather than the fat you have stored.
 Then, when you fast, your body doesn’t have a recently consumed meal to use as energy, so it's more likely to pull from the fat stored in your body as a source of energy.
 So essentially, intermittent fasting is forcing your body to adapt and pull from the only source of energy available to it, which is the fat stored in your cells, which then leads to burning fat and weight loss.
 Additionally, now a meal following your workout will be stored most efficiently.
 How cool is that?

 A big problem with intermittent fasting is knowing how to make it work for your life.
 For example, it can get tricky to navigate depending on your work, exercise, meals, family, and other lifestyle factors.
-Additionally, most people struggle with knowing exactly when to eat and when to stop eating - and actually sticking with it.
-In order to make intermittent fasting work, you need to eat better and make exercise a priority.
+Additionally, most people struggle with an intermittent fasting schedule and actually sticking with it.
+In order to keep your intermittent fasting schedule working, you need to eat better and make exercise a priority.
 This is how you can simplify it to make it easier for you: find a time window that works best for YOU.
 You can choose to fast for 16 hours and then feast on purpose within an 8-hour window.
 You can simply do this by either skipping breakfast or dinner.
 Another option is skipping two meals one day, such as breakfast and lunch or lunch and dinner, where you are taking 24 hours off from eating.
 If you can only do an 18 - 22 hours fast, that’s okay!
 Adjust with different time frames and see how your body responds.
 You can also do this once a week, twice a week, or whatever works best for your life and situation.